 I will open up a little bit about myself, I am the proud parent of a marvellous five-year-old boy.
-Like all parents I simply can not get enough of my child.
-I also happen to be a product of the “digital age” - born during the early years of the home computer- and therefore always have some kind of picture taking device in my pocket and at hand.
+Like all parents I simply can't get enough of my child.
+I also happen to be a product of the “digital age” - born during the early years of the home computer- and, therefore, always have some kind of picture taking device in my pocket and at hand.

-As you might expect I don’t find shame in taking advantage of this reality and, therefore, have thousands of digital pictures of my son and my family strewn across multiple devices.
+As you might expect, I don’t find shame in taking advantage of this reality and, as a result, have thousands of digital pictures of my son and my family strewn across multiple devices.
 Yet, despite this fact, I can count on my two hands the number of pictures of my son I see regularly (by that I mean more than once).
-The kicker is although I am definitely a product of the digital age even I recognize that it’s more than just coincidence that all of those pictures I see regularly are printed pictures.
+The kicker is, although I am definitely a product of the digital age, even I recognize that it’s more than just coincidence that all of those pictures I see regularly are printed pictures.

 Printed pictures are incredibly important as they not only allow us to capture a certain moment in time, but also preserve it for generations to come and so are able to relive the wonderful memory or experience again and again.
 Even more, printed pictures are shared easily with others, and authenticate our important past.

 Alas, the unfortunate reality of life is that it passes us by way too quickly.
 Worse yet, we often don’t realize it before it’s too late.
 One day your bringing your precious little one home from the hospital and the next thing you know you wake up to that “child” begging you to borrow the car to visit their significant other one last time before parting ways for college.
 Pictures are a way to capture – by freezing in time- these moments we can’t hold on to but would like to re-live again and again.
 Moments such as a baby’s first steps, infancy – childhood in general, the first day of school all the way through college graduation, weddings, anniversaries, landmark birthdays, homecomings etc. the list goes on.